abavisg/may-vibes-16/debate_day/README.md

 - **Configurable Debate Depth** – Choose from 0-3 rebuttals per side to control debate complexity
 - **Agent-Based Debate** – A Pro agent argues in support of the topic, while a Con agent argues against it, and a Moderator evaluates both arguments
 - **Model Context Protocol (MCP)** – Standardized communication between agents for consistent formatting and improved interoperability
+- **Readable Output Format** – Results are formatted in a structured, easy-to-read layout with clear sections
+- **Debate History** – Automatically saves debates to JSON files using the MCP format for later reference
 - **Local LLM Support** – Uses Ollama for local LLM integration, supporting llama3 models for private, cost-effective AI
 - **Sequential Process Flow** – Pro → Con → [Multiple rounds of rebuttals] → Moderator for a structured debate format